 Self-employed taxpayers, in addition to taxing their income according to the above rules, have the right to have their business income taxed at a uniform rate of 19 per cent.
-In addition, taxpayers may tax, among other things, certain revenues as a lump sum.
+In addition, taxpayers may tax, among other things, certain revenues as a lump sum with a rates ranging from 3 per cent. to 17 per cent., depending on the type of business activity.

-Income from selling securities and other financial instruments is subject to 19.0 per cent. income tax, which is specified in a separate tax return sent no later than 30 April of the year following the relevant tax year.
+Income from selling securities, shares and derivatives or other financial instruments and from the redemption or other annihilation of units in capital funds is subject to 19 per cent. income tax, which is specified in a separate tax return sent no later than 30 April of the year following the relevant tax year.
+In addition certain revenues (incomes) with capital gains for instance interest of funds in bank, interest of bonds, dividends or other revenues (incomes) from the participation in the profits of legal persons, are taxed as a lump sum are subject to 19 per cent tax.